deep-raman/ansible_docker/README.md

 Following additional packages must be installed on the host running docker :

-	- python-dockerpty or python-docker-py (depending on the linux release)
+	- python-dockerpty or python-docker-py (depending on the linux distro)
 	- PyMySQL (Python 2.7 and Python 3.X) or MySQL-python (Python 2.X)
 	- jq